MicrosoftDocs/learn/learn-pr/wwl-azure/introduction-to-azure-virtual-networks/includes/2-explore-azure-virtual-networks.md

 :::image type="content" source="../media/ip-addresses-vnet-configuration-50b4351d.png" alt-text="Create virtual network - IP Addresses tab.":::

-In the Create virtual network tab, you can enable security features like BastionHost, DDoS Protection Standard, and Firewall.
+In the Create virtual network tab, you can enable security features like BastionHost, DDoS Protection, and Firewall.

 **BastionHost**<br>‎The Azure Bastion service is a new fully platform-managed PaaS service that you provision inside your virtual network.
 It provides secure and seamless RDP/SSH connectivity to your virtual machines directly in the Azure portal over SSL.
 When you connect via Azure Bastion, your virtual machines do not need a public IP address.

 **Distributed Denial of Service (DDoS) protection**

-You can select to enable Standard DDoS protection.
-Standard DDoS Protection is a paid service plan that offers enhanced DDoS mitigation capabilities via adaptive tuning, attack notification, and telemetry to protect against the impacts of a DDoS attack for all protected resources within this virtual network.
+You can select to enable DDoS protection Standard.
+DDoS Protection is a paid service plan that offers enhanced DDoS mitigation capabilities via adaptive tuning, attack notification, and telemetry to protect against the impacts of a DDoS attack for all protected resources within this virtual network.
 Basic DDoS protection is integrated into the Azure platform by default and at no additional cost.

 **Firewall**